 Due to the time-sensitive nature of the stock market, it is very important for traders to be able to detect volume spikes as early as possible.
 In the modern security industry, there are hundreds of thousands of securities traded on different exchanges or over-the-counter, and the message rates for a single stock are ultra high.
 For example, a normally-traded stock could have more than 100 volume changes per second during a busy time.
-For an index say Russell 2000, the number of updates could reach 200,000 updates per second.
+For an index, say the Russell 2000, the number of updates could reach 200,000 updates per second.
 Therefore to track the volume spikes over multiple stocks simultaneously is a challenging task.
-Furthermore, as more and more traders adopt program trading, (The NYSE has reported the percentage of program trading has risen from about 20the required response time has been reduced from seconds in the manual trading to a few milliseconds.
+Furthermore, as more and more traders adopt program trading - The NYSE has reported the percentage of program trading has risen from about 20% in 1999 to 60% in 2006 [8] - the required response time has been reduced from seconds in manual trading to a few milliseconds.
 Any trading program will benefit from the even one millisecond saved by a fast volume spike detection algorithm.